 Teams compete in two divisions (Men’s and Women’s) in four distinct classes (MicroDog, Light Plastic, Classic Plastic, and Unlimited Plastic).
 All teams compete in one 90-second round (as many throws as a team can make within the 90-second throwing period).

-Light Plastic — (Competition Standard Pup Disc, FrostBite Pup disc, SofFlite Pup disc, Jawz Pup Disc, or Jawz HyperFlex Pup disc)
+Light Plastic — (Competition Standard Pup Disc, FrostBite Pup disc, SofFlite Pup disc, Jawz Pup Disc, Jawz HyperFlex Pup disc, or Jawz X-Comp Pup disc)

 Classic Plastic — (Competition Standard disc, Midnight Sun disc, FrostBite disc, Jawz Lite disc, SofFlite disc, or Z-Disc)

 Unlimited Plastic — (Jawz disc, Jawz X-Comp disc, Jawz HyperFlex disc, Z-Disc FLX, Z-Disc Fang, and Z-Disc Fang-X) Divisions Men’s

 Women’s Field Setup